Percy Rules

 Finish:

-- The official finish is marked when the front of the sled crosses the finish line.
+- An official finish shall be determined by the front of the sled crossing the finish line.

-- Gear will be checked, and teams must be cleared by a race official before entering any vehicles.
+- Gear will be checked and teams must be cleared by a race official before entering any vehicle.

 -